DAIGroup/BagOfKeyPoses/README.md

 Related publications
 ====================

-This method has also been used in the following publications successfully.
+This method has also been used in the following publications.
 Please send an email to the authors if you want to add your publication to this list.

 _Chaaraoui, A. A., & Flórez Revuelta, F. (2014).
 Adaptive Human Action Recognition With an Evolving Bag of Key Poses.
 Autonomous Mental Development, IEEE Transactions on , vol.6, no.2, pp.139-152. http://dx.doi.org/10.1109/TAMD.2014.2315676_